ticky/dotfiles/readme.md

   _Cygwin Only - I use this font in MinTTY, and it'll fall back to Courier if it's not installed_

 _**On Windows?** I'm attempting to improve the Windows command prompt in similar ways, over at [batfiles](https://github.com/geoffstokes/batfiles)._

+### Supported Shells
+* **zsh 4.3** or newer
+  _This is not a hard requirement, however, this version is the one supplied with OS X 10.8_
+* **Bash 3.2** or newer
+  _Sorry, MinGW users_

+The focus of future updates to these dotfiles will be zsh.
+At some point, bash support may be removed, but only once the environments I use consistently have a compatible zsh version available.

 ## Setup